 “We’re excited that Cornerstone OnDemand— a growing company known for its industry leadership and workplace culture—is increasing its presence here in Utah,” said Theresa Foxley, President and CEO of the Economic Development Corporation of Utah.
 “This expansion represents a big win for Utah, and we look forward to seeing all of the benefits that the additional jobs and investment will bring to our communities.”

-Cornerstone OnDemand Inc. may earn up to 20 percent of the new state taxes they will pay over the seven-year life of the agreement in the form of a post-performance Economic Development Tax Increment Finance (EDTIF) tax credit rebate.
-As part of the contract with Cornerstone, the GOED Board of Directors has approved a post-performance tax credit rebate not to exceed $1,215,335.
-Each year that Cornerstone meets the criteria in its contract with the state, it will earn a portion of the total tax credit rebate.
+Cornerstone OnDemand Inc. may earn up to 20 percent of the new state taxes they will pay over the seven-year life of the agreement in the form of a post-performance Economic Development Tax Increment Finance (EDTIF) tax credit.
+As part of the contract with Cornerstone, the GOED Board of Directors has approved a post-performance tax credit not to exceed $1,215,335.
+Each year that Cornerstone meets the criteria in its contract with the state, it will earn a portion of the total tax credit.